Food Sustainability Exhibit

 Competitive Analysis

 We began our research by watching how visitors engaged with museum displays and digital systems at the Chicago History Museum.
 We observed what aspects of these displays encouraged and discouraged interaction.
-These observations helped us understand:
+We have noticed:

 User Survey Questions